cogini/codebuild-pelican-example/README.md

 pip install -r requirements.txt
 ```

-This project includes a `.tool-versions` file for ASDF.
+This project includes a `.tool-versions` file which
+manages the python version via [ASDF](https://asdf-vm.com/).
-After installing, you may need to run
+After installing, you may need to run:

 ```shell
 asdf reshim python